Expressions of Interest are NOW OPEN!

 - Evidence of Indigenous agency throughout the entire design process.
 For all collaborative collections, the assessment panel needs to clearly see that artists have contributed to, and approved, each element of the collection’s development including textile design, garment design, manufacturing, packaging and labeling, marketing and sales etc.

-- Evidence that financial benefits are being returned to Indigenous artist(s), Art Centre, and/or designer.
+- Evidence that financial benefits are being returned to Indigenous artist(s), Art Centre, and/or designers.

 All applications will be assessed as they are presented in your expression of interest.
 Please don’t assume that the judging panel have any prior knowledge about the collection.
 This means you need to ensure that the judging panel has all the information they need to assess your application!